muzijunyan/opencv.js/README.md

 ## 4. convert to different color spaces, AND extract channels

-You can convert the color image from the original RGB color space to CIEL*a*b\* color space, extract the L channel to get the perceptual lightness of the image.
+You can convert the color image from the original RGB color space to CIE L\*a\*b\* color space, extract the L channel to get the perceptual lightness of the image.

 ```javascript
 let imgElement = document.getElementById("imageSrc");